corweet/bato_downloader/README.md

     *   Contains the core logic for scraping Bato.to.
     *   `search_manga(query, max_pages)`: Searches for manga based on a query across multiple pages.
     *   `get_manga_info(series_url)`: Extracts the manga title and a list of chapters (title and URL) from a series page.
-    *   `download_chapter(chapter_url, manga_title, chapter_title, output_dir)`: Downloads all images for a given chapter, sanitizes chapter titles for file paths, creates necessary directories, and saves images.
+    *   `download_chapter(chapter_url, manga_title, chapter_title, output_dir, stop_event, convert_to_pdf, keep_images)`: Downloads all images for a given chapter, sanitizes chapter titles for file paths, creates necessary directories, and saves images.
+Now also handles optional PDF conversion and image deletion.
+    *   `convert_chapter_to_pdf(chapter_dir, delete_images)`: Converts a directory of images into a single PDF file.
     *   Uses `requests` for HTTP requests and `BeautifulSoup` for parsing HTML.
     *   Includes basic error handling for network requests and JSON parsing.